 It’s hard to say what the official, unofficial name of this minor front range peak should be.
 On Bivouac it’s named “Kink Peak” for a good reason – it’s the kink in the elbow of a ridge running towards Mount Davidson – the only official peak around the Waiparous Creek drainage.
 Gillean Daffern names two outliers of this peak the “Sheep Meadow Mountain” summits in her guidebook, but only mentions “two”, when there’s clearly three peaks along the ridge.
 We’ll assume she’s talking about the two smaller peaks.
 Bivouac names these outliers “Fallen”, after the nearby Fallentimber Creek.

-In April, 2016, Cornelius Rott scrambled this peak and without realizing it was already named, he called it “Ghost Peak” after the area in which it’s located.
-Unfortunately, “Ghost” is cooler than “Kink” and has taken on a life of its own within the scrambling community now.
-I will honor the earlier name of “Kink” and I know that Cornelius was thinking of changing his site as well.
+In April, 2016, Cornelius Rott scrambled this peak and found a register with the name “Ghost Peak” labelling the summit after the area in which it’s located.
+“Ghost” is cooler than “Kink” and has taken on a life of its own within the scrambling community and in general I prefer that name myself to be honest.

 I was partly inspired by a misunderstanding myself.
 When Eric Coulthard and I hiked past the Fallen peaks earlier in 2017 on our way up Waiparous Peak, I wondered how easy they’d be to ascend – see my Fallen Peak trip report for details on that.
 At the time, I thought that Kink was part of the Sheep Meadow Mountain group that Gillean Daffern mentioned in her guidebook, but now I realize it’s not.
 She’s talking about the Fallen peaks.
 I also remembered the great views of Kink from Castle Rock earlier this fall.
 It looked tiny from 2950m, but still nice enough to make an effort for.